Noahlie07/Newspaper-Article-Classification-Model/README.md

 Newspaper articles and reporters alike utilize this technology on a broader scale to classify newspaper articles for more successful reaches to the right audiences.

 ## Skills Demonstrated
-Skills Used: Natural Language Processing (NLP), Machine Learning, Python Scikit-Learn
+Skills Used: Data handling, Natural Language Processing (NLP), Machine Learning, Python Scikit-Learn

 ## Dataset Used
 One dataset was used for this project.
 It contains information regarding newspaper articles, but the key ones used include 'headline', 'short_description' and 'category'.